-The stem cell and developmental neurobiology research program is focused on identifying molecular and biochemical signals regulating cell fate decisions.
-We place particular emphasis on formation of functional dopaminergic neurons with midbrain identity - the cell type that degenerates in Parkinson’s disease.
+We place particular emphasis on formation of functional dopaminergic neurons with midbrain characteristics - the cell type that degenerates in PD.

-Using stem cells derived from developing human brain tissue (neural stem cells) and patients with Parkinson’s disease (induced pluripotent stem cells), we pursue investigating the following topics:
+Using stem cells and stem cell lines derived from developing human brain tissue (neural stem cells) and patients with PD (induced pluripotent stem cells), we pursue investigating the following topics:

-- the pathogenesis of Parkinson’s disease by molecular and functional characterization of dopaminergic neurons produced from patient-derived pluripotent stem cells
+- The pathogenesis of PD by molecular and functional characterization of dopaminergic neurons and glial cells produced from patient-derived induced pluripotent stem cells.

-Our general ambitions are to advance the understanding of the molecular mechanisms underlying Parkinson’s disease and to contribute to the development of a potential future stem cell therapy.
+Our general ambitions are to advance the understanding of the molecular mechanisms underlying PD, discover potential disease-modifying targets and contribute to the development of new therapies.

-To achieve our goals we use cell cultures and animal models of Parkinson’s disease.
-Our methods include biochemical/molecular assays (e.g. Western blotting, enzyme assays, HPLC analysis), stereotactic cell transplantation, behavioural analyses (motor assessment) and histological techniques (e.g. cytochemistry, immunocytochemistry).
+To achieve our goals, we use stem cells, cell lines, primary cells, organotypic brain slice cultures, and animal models of PD.
+Our methods include biochemical/molecular assays, stereotactic cell transplantation, behavioral analyses, histological and bioimaging techniques.